TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

 process one or many requests.
 Finally, call :meth:`~BaseServer.server_close` to close the socket (unless you used a :keyword:`!with` statement).

-When inheriting from :class:`ThreadingMixIn` for threaded connection behavior, you should explicitly declare how you want your threads to behave on an abrupt shutdown.
-The :class:`ThreadingMixIn` class defines an attribute *daemon_threads*, which indicates whether or not the server should wait for thread termination.
+When inheriting kutoka :class:`ThreadingMixIn` for threaded connection behavior, you should explicitly declare how you want your threads to behave on an abrupt shutdown.
+The :class:`ThreadingMixIn` kundi defines an attribute *daemon_threads*, which indicates whether or not the server should wait for thread termination.
 You should set the flag explicitly if you would like threads to behave autonomously; the default is :const:`False`, meaning that